-Food For Anxiety: What Can Help Improve Your Mood
+Food For Anxiety: What Can Help Improve Mood And Mental Health

-Feelings of nervousness can be normal part of living.
-It can be a useful tool, however, possibly helping to keep you healthy, limiting your risks, and keeping your life in balance.
+Feelings of nervousness can be a normal part of living.
+It can be a useful tool, helping you stay healthy, limiting the risks you take, and keeping your life in balance.

-However, a problem can arise when symptoms of anxiety disorder become a constant or regular companion that can take over your ability to function on a healthy, appropriate level.
+However, problems may arise when anxiety becomes a constant or regular companion that hinders your ability to function.
 If this sounds familiar to you, you may be experiencing symptoms of an anxiety disorder.

-Anxiety disorders can have a number of triggers; each of which can be unique to the individual experiencing the anxiety disorder.
-They can be work-related, family-related, or socially-related—or they may not have any single affiliation at all.
+Anxiety disorders can have several triggers, each of which can be unique to the individual experiencing the anxiety disorder.
+They can be related to one’s work, family, or personal life, or they may not have any single affiliation at all.

 How mental health, food, and diet can intersect

-As scientists study more about the gut and its various systems, more studies are surfacing that generally supports the theory of a powerful connection between your brain and your gut.
-The gut-brain axis is the association between nerves in our gastrointestinal system and those in our brains.
+As scientists study the gut and its various systems, more studies are surfacing that generally support the theory of a powerful connection between the brain and the gut.
+The gut-brain axis refers to the connection between nerves in the gastrointestinal system and those in the brain.

-Much like an allergic reaction can send unpleasant or uncomfortable messages and stimuli to your body, some foods can create a dramatic inflammatory response which can cause stress to both your nervous and digestive systems.
+Much like an allergic reaction can send unpleasant or uncomfortable messages and stimuli to the body, some foods can create a dramatic inflammatory response, which can cause stress to both the nervous and digestive systems.

-While this response may be useful in small increments, chronic inflammation or deficiencies in healthy bacteria can create gut disorders, which then can lead to brain and mood disorders in some.
+While this response may be beneficial in small increments, chronic inflammation or deficiencies in healthy bacteria can cause gut disorders, which may lead to brain and mood disorders in some.

 Determining what food items may contribute to anxiety disorder formation can be a difficult process.
-While there are some that may be more common than others (such as caffeine and sugar) there are many other foods that can lead to flare-ups of anxiety disorder symptoms.
-Experimenting to determine what does and doesn’t work for you can be a helpful first step in using food to manage your symptoms of anxiety disorder.
+While some may be more common than others (such as caffeine and sugar), many other foods can lead to flare-ups of anxiety disorder symptoms.
+Experimenting to determine what does and doesn’t work for you can be a helpful first step in using food to manage symptoms of anxiety disorder.

-For example: Gluten can be a source of inflammation in the body for some people, which can lead to the exacerbation of mental health conditions—such as depression or anxiety disorders.
-However, others may not experience any sort of effect.
+For example, gluten can be a source of inflammation in the body for some people, which can lead to the exacerbation of mental health conditions, such as depression or anxiety disorders.
+However, others may not experience the same effect.

 As you go through the evaluation process, it can be helpful to remember that you do not need to have a formal diagnosis of a food allergy to a specific food to possess a sensitivity to it.
-Sensitivities and allergies can change over time, which means that it can be helpful for many to pay attention to diet to see if there are certain foods that could be causing exacerbation of symptoms in some.
+Sensitivities and allergies can change over time, and it can be helpful to pay attention to your diet to see if certain foods are exacerbating your symptoms.

-Below, we’ve listed a general list of foods that may be contributing to anxiety disorders.
-We recommend working with a nutritionist, psychiatrist and your general practitioner to ensure that all dietary shifts you might consider making are truly safe and supportive for your specific needs.
+Below, we’ve listed a general list of foods that may contribute to anxiety disorders.
+It may be beneficial to work with a nutritionist, psychiatrist, and general practitioner to ensure that any dietary changes you consider making are safe and supportive for your specific needs.

 Processed foods

-Ultra-processed foods, such as frozen dinners and processed sugary foods, have been linked to higher occurrences of anxiety disorder symptoms in several studies.
+Ultra-processed foods, such as frozen dinners and processed sugary foods, have been linked to higher occurrences of anxiety disorder symptoms, according to several studies.
 This is generally hypothesized to be due to the possible inflammation that can occur after the consumption of these foods, which can manifest in a range of psychological symptoms (such as extreme nervousness or anxiety disorder-related symptoms).

 Caffeinated food and drinks

-Just as there are foods that can contribute to anxiety disorder manifestation, there are some foods that can help many to alleviate symptoms of anxiety disorder.
+Just as there are foods that can contribute to anxiety disorder manifestation, there are some foods that may help alleviate symptoms of anxiety disorder.

 According to an article published by the Anxiety and Depression Association of America, an overall strategy for better mental health is to center your diet around whole foods, as opposed to processed ones.
 This can help ease anxiety, as certain food additives, colorants and chemicals can prompt psychological and physical symptoms in many.